 Did you know plastics were first invented as a substitute for natural ivory?
 In the late 1800s, a New York firm offered $10,000 to whoever could provide a substitute for the ivory it used in its billiard balls.
 John Wesley Hyatt discovered such a material by treating cotton-derived cellulose with camphor.
 The pliable and easily shaped (plastic) result imitated many materials, including horn, linen, and ivory.
 Advertisements at the time praised Hyatt’s “plastic” as a material that would protect the natural world from destructive human forces.
 By the early 1900s, the first wholly synthetic plastic, Bakelite, was manufactured, and the rest is history.

 Plastics have forever changed the way we live.
 Since the second world war, they’ve been used in everything from automobiles to packaging and household goods.
 Their benefits cannot be denied, but, sadly, neither can their environmental impact.
-Once considered a sustainable solution to the harvesting of ivory, plastics are now considered a major driver in the planet’s pollution and landfill challenges.
 Plastic manufacture has its difficulties, too, as the cost of producing them depends heavily on the price of fossil fuels and other market conditions.

 Today, plastic producers are feeling the effects of a resin price increase.
 Plastic raw material prices are soaring, with PVC resin prices rapidly increasing due to a decrease in availability.
 Some businesses continue to procure supply chain materials at any price to maintain continuity of supply.
 But as the market wildly seesaws—it’s currently said to be on the mend—it’s clear alternative plastic materials are a way for manufacturers to hedge against future price fluctuations.